 For some people, saying yes, giving in to what is asked or wanted is a habit, even an addiction, that they can't break.
 Yes-people often believe that turning someone down makes them a "bad" person.

 The research for my book, The Book of NO: 250 Ways to Say It-and Mean It and Stop People-Pleasing Forever, culminated in insights and tools that can help people-pleasers get off the yes-treadmill.
 Saying NO as so many discover doesn't turn you into an uncaring, selfish person.
-The word NO actually protects you, earns the respect of others, and frees you to be there for those you truly want to assist without allowing them to control you.
+The word NO actually protects you, earns the respect of others, frees you get things you want to do done and to be there for those you truly want to assist.

 Here are a few keys to being able to refuse and striking a balance between being a pushover and being kind and considerate: